Billions of people Observe holy days that were never meant to be holy!

 The hunters are generally the souls of the dead and/or ghostly dogs, sometimes fairies, Valkyries, or elves.
 Asgårdsreien [The Wild Hunt of Odin]

-Hell Hounds were associated with a form of the Wild Hunt, presided over by the fictional character, Gwynn ap Nudd (Satan).
+Did you know: Hell Hounds were associated with a form of the Wild Hunt, presided over by the fictional Norse character, Gwynn ap Nudd (Satan).
 Christians came to dub these mythical creatures “The Hounds of Hell” or “Dogs of Hell.”

 Christmas in America

-Before Christmas became fairy tales, and unicorns, featuring all the sparkling little mythological characters who glitter and glow throughout the season, it was a dark, dreadful time.
+Before Christmas became our great celebration of lights, (founded in sun worship) it was a dark observance, centered around the longest night of the year.
 A time where ungodly people worshiped ungodly things and made sacrifices to demon gods.
-How this twisted tradition of pagan worship and dark rituals became a time of purity and light is both confusing and horrifying!!
+How this dark tradition of idol worship and pagan rituals became a time of purity and light is both confusing and horrifying!!

 Owr Bayit Shomer